 Isn’t Focus Home Interactive just amazing?
 They are one of the last major publishers still working consistently with smaller studios to release unique I.P.’s.
 If ever the endless stream of AAA sequels start to feel like clones off the factory line, playing something from Focus Home Interactive never fails to offer a refreshing experience.
 I therefore feel a little guilty for posting this review of Othercide, the latest game under their production.

 Developed by the studio Lightbulb Crew, Othercide is fundamentally a roguelite release that plays out within the tactical, turn-based genre.
 The game therefore aims to combine that intensive strategical thinking you can only get from turn-base combat, but the possibility of loosing all progress and character development raises the stakes even higher.

-While numerous other studios have given us great games from an creative use of this formula, Othercide doesn’t quite make the grade.
-At its core, this is a well-rounded and engaging turned-based RPG which is all this game needed to be, but it makes the most detrimental mistake of a bad roguelite title: Imbalanced difficulty.
+While numerous other studios have given us great games from an creative use of this formula, Othercide somewhat misses the task.
+At its core, this is a well-rounded and engaging turned-based RPG which is all this game needed to be, but Othercide makes the most detrimental mistake of a bad roguelite title: Imbalanced difficulty.

 Lady in Red

 Othercide plays out within in a sombre, plague-infested city where the Red Mother – a guardian entity – prepares to thwart the imminent birth of her nemesis, Suffering itself.
 In an effort to protect its incarnation, Suffering spawns an entire army of avatars known as the eponymous ‘Others’, which means Red Mother needs a hand or two if she is to protect something called ‘The Child’.